 Express buses from Tampere bus station to Jyväskylä (2hrs) leave roughly every hour or so starting at 06.00 in the morning and the last bus to Jyväskylä leaves around 21.00 (9pm.).

 The nearest airport to Jyväskylä is situated in Tikkakoski (23 km north from Jyväskylä).
 Usually this is the most expensive route but Flybe has flights from Helsinki Airport to Jyväskylä and they are worth checking out.

 No public transport, only taxi.
 Taxis to city centre cost around 35-40 euros depending on time.
 You have to order the taxi (there is a free phone at the airport).

 All forms of transport within the country issue printed tickets (incl.
 VAT number and amount) including taxis and local buses.

 Long-distance coaches: Tickets can be purchased from the driver in cash or by credit card.

-Trains: Tickets can be purchased from the conductor on the train by credit card but those bought in advance at the station either at the ticket office or the vending machines are several euros cheaper.
-You can also by tickets online (www.vr.fi) but note that all regular tickets are train specific and if your flight is delayed and you miss your train you will have to buy a new ticket at the station or on the train.
+Trains: Tickets are sold in vending machines at all stations.
+Tickets can be purchased from the conductor on the train by credit card but those bought online in advance are cheaper.
+Note that all tickets are train specific and if your flight is delayed and you miss your train you will have to buy a new ticket at the station or on the train.

 Local buses: Cash only (and no larger than 20€ notes).